Selfie with the wifey!

 Do you file the marriage license?
 Yes.
 I will file your license with the county register of deeds.
 Note that the marriage license is always filed in the county where the ceremony was performed.

-Do you mail us a copy of the marriage license?
+Do you or the register of deeds office mail us a copy of our marriage license?
 No. To obtain a certified copy of your marriage license you will need to contact the register of deeds in the county where your ceremony was performed.
 I do not keep copies.

 What if we lose or don't obtain our marriage license in time for our scheduled ceremony?
 I can still perform the ceremony, however, it will not be legally binding until you present a valid marriage license to me.
 In these situations you'll both need to sign a waiver indicating that I am performing a mock marriage ceremony and that it is not legally valid.